ploneintranet/ploneintranet/docs/development/frontend/app-protocol.rst

         implements(IAppView)
         app_name = 'bar'

+``ploneintranet.layout.browser.policy`` detects that an ``IAppView`` is active and sets body classes "view-app app-bar".
+This can be used to switch Diazo templating.

 The logo viewlet override checks for both the ``IAppContainer`` (on the context) and ``IAppView`` (on the view) to determine how it handles breadcrumbs handling.